WeisongZhao/AdaptiveMedian.imagej/README.md

 ## Motivation
 Confocal type images often exhibit isolated pixels (1×1 ~ 5×5) with extremely bright values caused by voltage instability or dead and hot pixels of the camera.
 The magnitude of these pixels are approximately 5 to 100 times higher than the normal intensity amplitudes of the biostructure.

+Confocal type images often exhibit isolated pixels (1×1 ~ 5×5) with extremely bright values caused by voltage instability or dead or hot camera pixels.
+The magnitudes of these pixels are approximately 5 to 100 times higher than the normal intensity amplitudes of the biostructure.
+These isolated pixels are ill-suited for the post analyse or processing.
+We created an adaptive median filter to remove these improper pixels.
+More specifically, instead of the normal median filter, which replaces each pixel with the median of the neighboring pixels in the window, we set a threshold for our developed adaptive median filter.
+If the pixel intensity is larger than threshold × median in the window, the pixel is replaced by the median; otherwise, the window moves to the next pixel.
+By using this method, we can filter the isolated pixels without blurring the images.

 Also, the uncleaned slides can lead to this problem.

 This plugin will handle this type of problems easily without any blurring or re-doing experiments.